 So, you've heard people raving about using activated charcoal for teeth whitening and a whole load of other things.
 But does it really work, and how are you supposed to use it?

 In the quest to make your teeth whiter, probably the last thing you'd think of is covering them in something black.
 Still, some people swear by this treatment as a natural way to get whiter teeth – and there's a good scientific reason why it does work.

 Keep reading to find out what's so special about this type of charcoal and the different ways you can use it in your oral hygiene routine.
 We have also researched some of the best products available in the US as well as some activated charcoal reviews to take the confusion out of buying this at-home teeth whitener.

 How does charcoal whiten teeth?

-First, let's be clear that this is NOT the same stuff that's left over after a bonfire or available in art shops.
-Activated charcoal – also called activated carbon – has special properties because of the way it is produced.
+First, let's be clear that this is NOT the same stuff that's leftover after a bonfire or available in art shops.
+Activated charcoal/carbon has special properties because of the way it is produced.

 The activation process involves subjecting the charcoal to very high temperatures, either chemically or with steam.
 This creates tiny, low-volume pores throughout the material which give it a huge surface area.